robincornett/send-images-rss/README.md

 ### I uploaded a large image to my post, but inserted a smaller version of it.
 The feed output a large version instead of the small.
 Can I change that?

-Yes, now you can change that.
+Yes, you can change that.
 By default, the plugin simply looks to see if an email appropriate size image exists, and uses that, but this behavior will override small images in your posts if that large version exists.
 To make sure that the small image is used even if the large one exists, add this filter to your site, either in your functions.php file or a functionality plugin:

 ```php
 add_filter( 'send_images_rss_change_small_images', '__return_false' );